Mingo-Kun/2025-11-swafe/README.md

 This Repository contains the Swafe library, which can be used as SDK for building Swafe-based clients, as well as for creating Swafe-based partisia contracts.

+The protocol implementation is based on the [Swafe Book](https://github.com/swafe-io/swafe-book) specification.

 ## Project Structure

 - `/lib` - Core Rust library implementation with cryptographic primitives